UBC-MDS/ds-toolbox/README.md

 1. Install docker and docker-compose

-2. Clone this GitHub repo, and then from the root of this project repo type: `docker-compose up`
+2. Clone this GitHub repo

+3. From the root of this project repo type: `docker-compose build`

+4. After it's done building, run `docker-compose up`

-3. Then copy this url to the browser: `http://localhost:8000`
+5. Then copy this url to the browser: `http://localhost:8000`